 Theatre 110 - Theatre Practicum

 Weekly lab work introduces students to tools and techniques in costumes, scenery, properties, and lighting.
-Student participation in Department of Theatre major productions gives them the opportunity to put those skills into practice.
+Student participation in Department of Theatre and Dance major productions gives them the opportunity to put those skills into practice.
 This course is taken pass/no pass as an overload and is required with enrollment in Basic Acting or Design and Technical Production.
+The course cannot be taken independently of a theatre class.
 One-half unit.

 Theatre 111 - Basic Dance